How to delete Pronto App from Mac

 The program shows sponsored search results by using fake search engines.
 Clicking on them may lead to downloading suspicious software, such as rogue browser extensions and system optimizer tools.

 Being a PUP, Pronto App generally spreads itself using bundling.
 To avoid getting unwanted apps installed on your Mac, download software only from the official websites.
-Opt for custom installation only and never skip steps during the process.
+Also, opt for custom installation only and never skip steps during the process.

 How to get rid of the Pronto App once and for all